Okounkov bodies associated to pseudoeffective divisors: Okounkov body of a pseudoeffective divisor

-The proofs are left to the readers.
-Let $Y_\bullet$ be an admissible flag on $X$ which is general enough so that it contains both a Nakayama subvariety $U$ and a positive volume subvariety $V$ of a pseudoeffective divisor $D$.
+Let $Y_\bullet$ be an admissible flag on $X$ that is general enough so that it contains both a Nakayama subvariety $U$ and a positive volume subvariety $V$ of a pseudoeffective divisor $D$.
 Then we have the following inclusions:

-This confirms the inclusions $\vol_{X|V}(D) \leq \vol_{X|V}^+(D) \leq \vol_{V}(D|_V)$ which we saw in Subsection \ref{subsec-Iitaka}.
+This confirms the inequalities $\vol_{X|V}(D) \leq \vol_{X|V}^+(D) \leq \vol_{V}(D|_V)$ which we saw in Subsection \ref{subsec-Iitaka}.
 If $D$ is big, then all the inclusions are equalities.
 However, we will see in the next section that if $D$ is not big, then they are strict in general. \end{remark}